Ancient Vessels

 $500,000 protection

-The Gokstad ship is a 9th-century Viking ship found in a burial mound at Gokstad in Sandar, Sandefjord, Vestfold, Norway.
+The Viking Gokstad is a 9th-century ship found in a burial mound at Gokstad in Sandar, Sandefjord, Vestfold, Norway.
 It is displayed at the Viking Ship Museum in Oslo, Norway.
 It is the largest Viking ship ever found.

-The Gokstad ship is clinker-built and constructed largely of oak.
+The Viking Gokstad ship is clinker-built and constructed largely of oak.
 The ship was intended for warfare, trade, transportation of people and cargo.
-The ship is 23.80 metres (78.1 ft) long and 5.10 m (16.7 ft) wide.
+The ship is 78.1 ft long and 16.7 ft wide.
 The ship was steered by a quarter rudder fastened to a large block of wood attached to the outside of the hull and supported by an extra stout rib.

-This 1:64 scale Gokstad Viking ship model was commissioned by a world-famous Maritime Museum in March 2008.
-The job was completed in June 2008.
-The model is now on permanent display at the museum.
+This 1:64 scale Gokstad Viking ship model was commissioned by the Maritime Museum of San Diego in March 2008.